✦ Updated for the 2026 ATAR cycle

 Seek Help Early

 Don't wait until you're lost.
-Ask teachers, use online tutoring, or form study groups.
+Ask teachers, use tutoring, or form study groups.
 Misconceptions left uncorrected compound and become harder to fix closer to exams.

 🎯